obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 **pullFromURL**(url)

-* url (string): the URL of the database to pull from
+* url (string): the URL of the remote database to pull from or a local database.

 Set up a one-time replication from a source database to this database and return a [`replication`](#replication) object.
 The returned object can be customized prior to the start of replication.

 **pushToURL**(url)

-* url (string): the URL of the database to push to
+* url (string): the URL of the remote database to push to or the name of a local database

 Set up a one-time replication from this database to a remote target database and return a [`replication`](#replication) object.
 The returned object can be customized prior to the start of replication.